GuilhermeACSM/GuilhermeACSM/README.md

 - **PHP**: I use PHP to build powerful, scalable server-side applications.
 Whether it's creating custom websites or developing complex web systems, PHP is my go-to language for back-end development.

 - **JavaScript**: JavaScript is the language that brings my web projects to life.
-I use it to build interactive and engaging user experiences, and I'm comfortable with both vanilla JavaScript and frameworks like React.
+I use it to build interactive and engaging user experiences, and I'm comfortable with vanilla JavaScript.

 - **HTML & CSS**: These are the building blocks of any web project.
 I use HTML for structuring content and CSS for styling it, ensuring that my websites are responsive, visually appealing, and user-friendly.